greenfield932/CarND-Unscented-Kalman-Filter-Project/README.md

 This project is an implementation of Unscented Kalman Filter.
 It is used to estimate the state of a moving object of interest with noisy lidar and radar measurements.
 Correct implementation should pass the following criteria: px, py, vx, and vy RMSE should be less than or equal to the values [.09, .10, .40, .30].

+UKF

+* allows to take noisy measurement data as input and provide a smooth position and velocity estimation of dynamic objects without introducing a delay
+* provides estimation of the orientation and yaw rate of dynamic objects using sensors that does not directly provide this information
+* provides information of how precise the estimation

 ## Data input and output

 INPUT: values provided by the simulator to the c++ program